-The ‘Synthetic Tone’ Sewall Cabot, USA, 1918
+The ‘Synthetic Tone’, Sewall Cabot, USA, 1918

 Patent documents of Cabot's Synthetic Tone Instrument

-Early Electronic Music Instruments: Time Line 1899-1950.Curtis Roads Computer Music Journal Vol. 20, No. 3 (Autumn, 1996), pp. 20-23 Published by: The MIT Press
+Roads, Curtis,(1996) Early Electronic Music Instruments: Time Line 1899-1950, Computer Music Journal Vol. 20, No. 3 (Autumn, 1996), MIT Press, 20-23.

-2 thoughts on “The ‘Synthetic Tone’ Sewall Cabot, USA, 1918”
+2 thoughts on “The ‘Synthetic Tone’, Sewall Cabot, USA, 1918”

 1. I think that you have the wrong Sewall Cabot.
 Quincy Sewall Cabot, 1901-1957 was a member of the US Diplomatic Service and went by the name Quincy Sewall.